Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Numerical results

-The \textit{ab initio} NLEFT configurations yield a ratio that is slightly below one, deviating by a few percent from the 3pf Woods--Saxon baseline.
+The \textit{ab initio} NLEFT configurations yield a ratio that is slightly below one, deviating by a few percent from the 3pf Woods--Saxon reference.
 In contrast, when both nuclei are modeled by simple cluster configurations fitted to NLEFT densities (BP-shaped $^{20}\mathrm{Ne}$ and tetrahedral $^{16}\mathrm{O}$), the ratio lies slightly above unity and exhibits a weak increase with centrality, approaching values of the order of $1.02$ in the most peripheral bins.
 The opposite sign of the deviation in these two NLEFT-based scenarios indicates that the minimal $\alpha$-cluster models do not capture all the spin-structure information present in the full \textit{ab initio} wave functions.
-In other words, the \textit{ab initio} NLEFT configurations encode additional, more intricate spin--spin correlations beyond those associated with idealized $\alpha$ clusters.
+In other words, the \textit{ab initio} NLEFT configurations encode additional, more intricate spin--spin correlations beyond those associated with idealized $\alpha$ clusters, possibly including correlations between different clusters that are not captured in the minimal cluster parametrizations.

 From an experimental perspective, the pattern in Fig.~\ref{fig:Neon_Oxygen_ratio} is particularly attractive.
-The 3pf Woods--Saxon ratio provides a robust reference close to unity, while realistic clustered nuclei produce deviations of order $2\%$ that are roughly constant or slowly varying with centrality.
-Such percent-level differences are similar in magnitude to the initial-spin signals estimated for heavy systems in Ref.~\cite{Giacalone:2025}, and should be within reach of high-statistics $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ runs at the LHC.
-This ratio is designed to cancel residual system-size and hydrodynamic effects that are common to both collision systems, thereby isolating differences in their intrinsic spin structures.
-A combined measurement of $\left(\sqrt{\langle \mathcal{P}^{2}\rangle}\right)_{\text{scaled}}$ in both systems, together with their ratio, would thus provide a new, spin-based probe of clustering in light nuclei that is complementary to traditional low-energy observables.
+The 3pf Woods--Saxon ratio provides a useful reference close to unity, while realistic clustered nuclei produce deviations of order $2\%$ that are roughly constant or slowly varying with centrality.
+Such percent-level differences are similar in magnitude to the initial-spin signals estimated for heavy systems in Ref.~\cite{Giacalone:2025}, and may be within reach of high-statistics $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ runs at the LHC.
+Under the working assumption that residual system-size and hydrodynamic effects are largely common-mode between the two collision systems, this ratio is expected to mitigate a significant part of those contributions, thereby enhancing the sensitivity to differences in their intrinsic spin structures.
+A combined measurement of final-state spin-correlation observables in $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ and $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ collisions, together with comparison to the corresponding scaled quantities and their ratio, would thus provide a new, spin-based handle on clustering in light nuclei that is complementary to traditional low-energy observables.